MicrosoftDocs/win32/desktop-src/direct3dhlsl/waveballot.md

 # WaveActiveBallot function

-Returns a 4-bit unsigned integer bitmask of the evaluation of the Boolean expression for all active lanes in the specified wave.
+Returns a uint4 containing a bitmask of the evaluation of the Boolean expression for all active lanes in the current wave.

 ## Syntax